mdn/content/files/en-us/learn/css/building_blocks/box_model_tasks/index.md

 {{LearnSidebar}}

-The aim of these tasks is to assess whether you understand the [CSS box model](/en-US/docs/Learn/CSS/Building_blocks/The_box_model).
+The aim of this skill test is to assess whether you understand the [CSS box model](/en-US/docs/Learn/CSS/Building_blocks/The_box_model).

 > [!NOTE]
 > Click **"Play"** in the code blocks below to edit the examples in the MDN Playground.